xster/flutter-wiki/Add-Flutter-to-existing-apps.md

 If you have some reason to do this manually or debug why these steps aren't working, here's what's going on under the hood:

 1. `Flutter.framework` (the Engine library) is getting embedded into your app for you.
-This has to match up with the release type (debug/profile/release) as well as the architecture for your app (arm*, i386, x86_64, etc.).
-Cocoapods pulls this in as a vendored framework and makes sure it gets embedded into your native app.
+This has to match up with the release type
+(debug/profile/release) as well as the architecture for your app (arm*, i386, x86_64, etc.).
+CocoaPods pulls this in as a vendored framework and makes sure it gets embedded into your native app.
 2. `App.framework` (your Flutter application binary) is embedded into your app.
+CocoaPods also pulls this in as a vendored framework and makes sure it gets embedded into your native app.
 3. ~~`flutter_assets` folder is getting embedded as a resource - it contains fonts, images, and in certain build modes it also contains binary files required by the engine at runtime.  __Problems with this folder can lead to runtime errors such as "Could not run engine for configuration" - usually indicating that either the folder is not getting embedded, or you're trying to cross a JIT application with an AOT enabled engine, or vice versa!__~~ The `flutter_assets` folder gets embedded into `App.framework` as of [flutter/flutter#26630](https://github.com/flutter/flutter/pull/26630), and this step is no longer necessary.
-4. Any plugins are getting added as Cocoapods.
-In theory, it should be possible to manually merge those in as well, but that becomes much more specific to the plugin itself.
+4. Any plugins are added as CocoaPod pods.
+In theory, it should be possible to manually merge those in as well, but those instructions vary on the pod dependencies of each plugin.
-5. Bitcode is disabled for every target in your project.
-This is a requirement to link with the Flutter Engine.
-6. Generated.xcconfig (containing Flutter-specific environment varaibles) is included in the release and debug .xcconfig files that Cocoapods generates.

-The build phase script (xcode_backend.sh) is ensuring that the binaries you build stay up to date with the Dart code that's actually in the folder.
-It also attempt to respect your build configuration setting once [this pull request](https://github.com/flutter/flutter/pull/23387) lands.
+5. A build script is added to the Podfile targets that call `install_all_flutter_pods` to ensure that the binaries you build stay up to date with the Dart code that's actually in the folder.
+It also uses your Xcode build configuration (Debug, Profile, Release) to embed the matching release type of `Flutter.framework` and `App.framework`.

 ### Write code to use FlutterViewController from your host app
 The proper place to do this will be specific to your host app.
 Here is an